Technology Help Desk

 There are some drawbacks to Takeout: Everything is a copy rather than the original, not all services are included (e.g. Google Sites), and some kinds of data are simply archival and not meant to be uploaded into another account (e.g. email).

 If you want to access the content in your Takeout file, unzip the file and then upload it to another Google account or simply try to open it.
-The one notable exception is email, which is only openable by dedicated mail clients like Thunderbird or Outlook.
-If you want to migrate a working copy of your email into another email account, continue to the next section.
+The one notable exception is email, which is exported as a special archival file type called an MBOX, which is only openable by dedicated mail clients like the MacOS Mail app or Thunderbird.

 Unlink @luther.edu account